stoplightio/spectral/docs/guides/2-cli.md

 ## Error Results

-Spectral has a few different error severities: `error`, `warn`, `info`, and `hint`, and they're in "order" from highest to lowest.
+Spectral has a few different error severities: `error`, `warn`, `info`, and `hint`, and they're in order from highest to lowest.
 By default, all results are shown regardless of severity, but since v5.0, only the presence of errors causes a failure status code of 1.
 Seeing results and getting a failure code for it are now two different things.

 The default behavior can be modified with the `--fail-severity=` option.
-Setting fail severity to `--fail-severity=info` would return a failure status code of 1 for any info results or higher.
+Setting fail severity to `--fail-severity=info` returns a failure status code of 1 for any info results or higher.
 Using `--fail-severity=warn` causes a failure status code for errors or warnings.

 Changing the fail severity wont' affect output.
 To change the results Spectral CLI prints to the screen, add the `--display-only-failures` switch (or just `-D` for short).
-This strips out any results which are below the specified fail severity.
+This removes any results which are below the specified fail severity.

 ## Proxying